-Use Business Launchpad to save time and effort when starting your small business.
-Business Launchpad is a new digital tool that makes it easier to discover licences, permits and regulatory information tailored to your business needs.
+Use Business Launchpad to save time and effort when starting and running your business.
+Business Launchpad is a digital tool that makes it easier to discover licences, permits and regulatory information tailored to your business needs.

 Visit ABLIS (Australian Business Licence and Information Service) to find the Australian, Queensland and local government licensing information specific to your business.